 Bed bugs carpet vs hardwood

 With bed bugs, you’re dealing with a much larger infestation that can spread quickly if left untreated.
 And because the bites are often itchy and irritating, they can be more painful than your average mosquito bite.
 Bed bugs are difficult to eradicate.
+The bed bug problem is especially challenging because infestations often occur in beds and upholstered furniture, making complete removal difficult and requiring targeted treatments.
 They have a life cycle of about 30 days, and their eggs can remain viable for months in furniture, boxes, and other places where they might have been missed.

 There are few things worse than crawling around in bed at night, itching with the urge to scratch all over yourself, and realizing that you’ve brought the bed bugs home with you.
-The adage, “Bed bugs are drawn to dark, soft areas of your home, so if you find bed bugs in your bedroom, then you know that there is carpet or other floorings in the room as well.
+The adage, “Bed bugs are drawn to dark, soft areas of your home, so if you find bed bugs in your bedroom, then you know that there is carpet or other floorings in the room as well.”
+Bed bugs are more likely to be found in areas where humans spend a lot of time, such as near beds or couches, regardless of the flooring type.
+Bed bug infestations can be especially problematic in an apartment complex, where the pests can easily spread between units and make eradication more difficult.

 We all know that when it comes to pest control in your home, bed bugs can be particularly troublesome.
+For effective pest control, it is crucial to remove all the bugs, their eggs, and feces to prevent re-infestation.
 Luckily, you can prevent these nasty little buggers from invading your home once and for all, using the right methods.
+Instead of removing or replacing carpets and flooring, targeted treatments or sealing strategies are often a better solution for eliminating bed bugs.

 Do bed bugs like hardwood floors?